compagnb/WCO-Reporting-Tool/README.md

     • Late return (by hour amount)
     • Frequent students

-To use this tool:
+### How To Use:

+#### In Web Check Out:
-select Usage Report from under the Reports tab in WCO
+ • Select **Usage Report** from under the **Reports** tab in WCO

-Choose your check-out center
+     • Choose your check-out center
-select all states ( Checkout, completed.... etc) select start date and time select end date and time
+     • select all states ( Checkout, completed.... etc)
+     • select start date and time
+     • select end date and time

-ensure the following result collumns are included in your output:
+ • ensure the following result collumns are included in your output:
     "Patron Department"
     "Effective Patron Class"
     "Item Names"